briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

     1. _(1)_ A steady downward green arrow: A road user is permitted to drive in the lane over which the arrow signal indication is located.

-    2. _(2)_ A steady yellow “X”: A road user is to prepare to vacate the lane over which the signal indication is located because a lane control change is being made to a steady red “X” signal indication.
+    2. _(2)_ A steady yellow "X": A road user is to prepare to vacate the lane over which the signal indication is located because a lane control change is being made to a steady red "X" signal indication.

     3. _(3)_ A steady white two-way left-turn arrow: A road user is permitted to use a lane over which the signal indication is located for a left turn, but